What is attention deficit hyperactivity disorder?

-Attention deficit hyperactivity disorder (ADHD) is a condition that causes a person to have impulsive behavior, hyperactivity, and difficulty paying attention.
+Attention deficit hyperactivity disorder (ADHD) is a condition that causes a person to have a variety of symptoms which may include impulsive behavior, hyperactivity, and difficulty paying attention.

 This disorder can have significant effects on adult life.
 For example, a person with ADHD may have a poor self-image and difficulty maintaining a stable relationship or job.

 The effects on sexuality by ADHD can be hard to measure.
 This is because sexual symptoms may be different in each person.

 Some sexual symptoms can lead to sexual dysfunction.
 This can cause significant stress in a relationship.
 Understanding how ADHD affects sexuality can help a couple cope with relationship stress.

 Some common symptoms of ADHD include depression, emotional instability, and anxiety.
 All of these conditions can have a negative impact on sex drive.
 For instance, it can be exhausting for someone with ADHD to constantly maintain order and organization.
 They may not have the energy or desire to engage in sexual activities.

 Two reported sexual symptoms of ADHD are hypersexuality and hyposexuality.
 If a person with ADHD experiences sexual symptoms, they may fall into one of these two categories.
 It should also be noted that sexual symptoms aren’t part of the recognized diagnostic criteria for ADHD as established by the American Psychiatric Association.

 Hypersexuality means you have an unusually high sex drive.